Fl4gu1z0wsky/CEH/README.md

 ### Scan

+**TCP Connect/Full Open Scan** - In TCP Connect scanning, the OS’s TCP connect() system call tries to open a connection to every port of interest on the target machine.
+It is one of the most reliable forms of TCP scanning by completing a three-way handshake.

+**NULL Scan** - The Null Scan is a type of TCP scan that hackers — both ethical and malicious — use to identify listening TCP ports.
+It can help identify potential holes for server hardening.

+**Xmas scan** - It is considered a stealthy scan which analyzes responses to Xmas packets to determine the nature of the replying device.
+Each operating system or network device responds in a different way to Xmas packets revealing local information such as OS (Operating System), port state and more.

+**Half-open scann** - It is referred to as an SYN scan it’s a fast and sneaky scan that tries to find potential open ports on the target computer.
+This scan is fast and hard to detect because it never completes the full TCP 3 way-handshake.
+The scanner sends an SYN message and just notes the SYN-ACK responses.
+The scanner doesn’t complete the connection by sending the final ACK: it leaves the target hanging.
+Any SYN-ACK responses are possibly open ports.
+An RST (reset) is a closed port.

 **IDLE/IPID Scanning** - We use a zombie to send a SYN/ACK packet and it increments it's IPID while sending a reset.
 We do the same for another PC but we change the source for the zombie.
 We do that again to the zombie and if the IPID has been incremented 2 times, it means the port is open.

 **SSDP Scanning** - (Simple Service Discovery Protocol) is the basis of the discovery protocol of Universal Plug and Play (UPnP) and is intended for use in residential or small office environments.